commitdev/docs/docs/epresources/ep-additional-resources.md

 ## No Work-Life Balance ⚖️

 -   How do you feel when you start your day and when you end your day?
---   Are there differences between how you feel during the start vs the end of your day?
+    - Are there differences between how you feel during the start vs the end of your day?
---   Based on your answer, why do you think you feel this way?
+    - Based on your answer, why do you think you feel this way?
 -   Do you have a work-life balance?
 -   Do you have boundaries in place?
--- If yes, how did you communicate your boundaries to your team and manager?
+    - If yes, how did you communicate your boundaries to your team and manager?
 Do they respect your boundaries?
---If not, why?
+    - If not, why?
 What or who is preventing you from setting boundaries?

 -   Are you working extra hours?
--- If yes, why?
+    - If yes, why?
 Is this a recurring pattern?

 -   Do you have enough time for yourself during the work week?
---  If not, why and what is the reason?
+    - If not, why and what is the reason?

 Developers are often tasked with so much time-sensitive work that they forget about their own lives.
 They strive to complete the tasks at hand but end up skipping breaks and burning the midnight oil to do so.
 In the short term, it may not seem like an issue, but it could lead to detrimental health problems in the long run.
 The only way to take care of your health and be productive in your job is to maintain a healthy work-life balance.
 You can start creating this balance by prioritizing your tasks, setting strict boundaries, taking breaks, and, importantly, saying no to additional work when you’re already overwhelmed.
 It is crucial to ensure your code works but not at the risk of your health.